 2016 - Jerry Miner Lecture Series

 "The Consequences of Educational Reform in Chile: Lessons for the U.S. School Choice Debate"

 April 9, 2015 - Jerry Miner

-(Associate Professor of Economics, University Endowed Chair in Public Education, Director, Education Research Alliance for New Orleans, Tulane University)
+Harris (Associate Professor of Economics, University Endowed Chair in Public Education, Director, Education Research Alliance for New Orleans, Tulane University)

-will present the results from several of his papers on the question: What have been the effects of the New Orleans school reforms?
+Dr. Harris presented the results from several of his papers on the question: What have been the effects of the New Orleans school reforms?

 April 24, 2014 - Jerry Miner